-This couple is getting ready to hike the entire Appalachian Trail — with baby in tow
+This couple is hiking the entire Appalachian Trail — with baby in tow

 But for one A.T. thru-hiker, this year's hike is neither an escape or an adventure — it's simply a chance to hang out with mom and dad.

 Ellie Quirin is 1 year old.
-In just a few days, she will embark on her own A.T. thru-hiking journey along with her parents, Bekah and Derrick Quirin.
+On March 21, she began her own A.T. thru-hiking journey along with her parents, Bekah and Derrick Quirin.
 If the Quirins are successful, baby Ellie will become the youngest person to ever thru-hike the trail.

-Some may think the Quirins are crazy to attempt such a trip.
-But I think they're brilliant.
+The Quirins are doing what's called a flip-flop hike through the A.T.
+They started in Virginia and proceeded south.
+They reached Springer Mountain in Georgia's Chattahoochee National Forest on May 13, marking the end of the first third of their hike (Spring Mountain is the southern terminus of the A.T.).

+Flip-flopping through the A.T. offers a few advantages over just starting from Spring Mountain (northbound hikers, or NOBOs) or from Mount Katahdin (southbound hikers, or SOBOs).
+Per the Appalachian Trail Conservancy, flip-flopping allows hikers to more easily customize their trips according to desired weather for certain parts of the trail and, since the A.T. is a bit easier in the middle, it gives them the opportunity to get their trail legs.
+There are other positives as well, including reducing the overall environmental impact of hikers all going in the same direction and at roughly the same time.

 We love it!
 Well..
 Most of us do.
 We finally got around to setting up our @zpacks Triplex ultralight tent.
 We have fondly named it Casa Verde.
 I am super impressed with this tent!
 The craftsmanship and attention to detail results in a superior shelter that cuts weight but not corners.
 Perfect for our AT thruhike!
 Did I mention we have 48 days until our start date? 😳

-Note: This story was originally published in March 2017 and has been updated with new information.